2694048168/ComputerVisionDeepLearning/README.md

 ![CV&DIP Logo](./logo.jpg)

-> the Computer Vision with Python; Digital Image Processing with Python; the platform for Pytorch and TensorFlow2; OpenCV with Python and Cpp.
+> the Computer Vision with Python; Digital Image Processing with Python; the platform for Pytorch and TensorFlow2; OpenCV with Python and Cpp; the Pillow library.

 > [Wei Li Blog](https://2694048168.github.io/blog/)